5urg3on/portsec/README.md

 ## Objective

-With a solid IT background in developing web applications and a growing passion for cybersecurity, I aim to excel as a SOC Analyst by enhancing security operations, managing incidents, and ensuring regulatory compliance effectively.
+With a solid IT background in developing web applications and a growing passion for cybersecurity which led me to complete the Google Cybersecurity Program, I aim to excel as a SOC Analyst by enhancing security operations, managing incidents, and ensuring regulatory compliance effectively.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]